This recipe yields 5 to 6 sheets of cookies that measure about 7x10" each.

 - Using a spatula, gently fold in:

 grams) sliced almonds

 - Cover and store in the refrigerator for

 about a 1/2 hour.
 Place a piece of aluminum foil on a cookie sheet and

-apply salad oil generously to the surface with a piece of paper towel.
+apply vegetable oil generously to the surface with a piece of paper towel.

 Alternately, you can use parchment paper or a silicone baking sheet.

 Start placing tablespoonfuls of cookie dough on your baking surface,

 placing each 2 inches apart.
 Keep in mind that this recipe yields

 about 5 to 6 sheets of cookies, so you will not be able to fit all